AndreaPazienza/AN2DL-image_classification/README.md

 # Image Classification Challenge

 Challenge project for the Artificial Neural Networks and Deep Learning course at Politecnico di Milano.
-The project addresses a multivariate time series classification task using recurrent neural networks (RNNs), implemented in a Jupyter Notebook (primarily run on Google Colab).
+The project addresses an image classification task using convolutional neural networks (CNNs) and vision transformers (ViTs), implemented in a Jupyter Notebook (primarily run on Google Colab).
 The repository contains the notebook and the challenge report.

 ---